-Previous research in AI has produced postulates for belief revision in response to observations or a sequence thereof.
-The AGM postulates [Alchourron et al., 1985] describe properties of rational revision operations for expansion, revision, and contraction of propositional beliefs within a deductively-closed knowledge base.
-Katsuno and Mendelzon's [1991] theorem equates these postulates to a revision mechanism based on total pre-orders over prospective KB interpretations.
+Previous research in AI has produced postulates for belief revision in response to observations.
+The AGM postulates (Alchourròn et al., 1985) describe properties of rational revision operations for a deductively-closed knowledge base of propositional beliefs.
+Katsuno and Mendelzon's (1991) theorem equates these postulates to a revision mechanism based on total pre-orders over prospective KB interpretations.
 Our system computes a total pre-order over competing explanations rather than over propositional belief sets.
-Consequently, the granularity of consistency of our approach differs from these accounts of belief revision: it does not ensure a consistent, deductively-closed KB, but it does ensure consistency across best-xp explanations.
-This permits a bounded consistency which enables us to model humanlike reasoning: competing explanations may be entertained, and choosing an explanation put pressures the system to ensure consistency with other best-xp explanations.
+Consequently, the granularity of consistency of our approach is different: it does not ensure a consistent, deductively-closed KB, but it does ensure consistency across bestxp explanations.
+This permits a bounded consistency which enables us to model humanlike reasoning: competing explanations may be entertained, and choosing an explanation forces the system to ensure consistency with other best-xp explanations.